 The four forms of lying tell the same story.
-Fiction, lying 7a hypocrisy and cant are four styles of concealing our truth.
-The means only to repeat participles and formulas, to lie means to conceal external facts, fiction is the arbitrary invention of inner sentiments, but a hypocrite dissembles the Imperatives of his actions.
+Fiction, lying, hypocrisy and cant are four styles of concealing our truth.
+The imperative is the form which abhors lying most.
+For to use "cant" means only to repeat participles and formulas, to lie means to conceal external facts, fiction is the arbitrary invention of inner sentiments, but a hypocrite dissembles the imperatives of his actions.

 Scientific prose is, though not the only one, still a match for poetry.
 Prose leads to figures and equations, poetry to analogies and semblances.
-If this shall be true, prose must be at last as differentiated as poetry.
+If this shall be true, prose must be at least as differentiated as poetry.
 The unity poetry we had found to be divided into the descriptive, the formula, the lyric and the dramatic element.
-Inside the realm of scientific prose we find as many completely different departments of language as in poetry .-- The grammatical forms of Imperative, Indicative, Optative and Parti-ciple are recomposed in prose by oratory, mathematics, philosophy, and history.
-Political speech is the articulation of an Imperative; and history. philosophy reflects on our inner thought.
+Inside the realm of scientific prose we find as many completely different departments of language as in poetry.
+The grammatical forms of imperative, indicative, optative and participle are recomposed in prose by oratory, mathematics, philosophy, and history.
+Political speech is the articulation of an imperative; philosophy reflects on our inner thought.
 Mathematics analyze relations in space and accomplish the creation of a language perfectly objective.
 A mathematician is able to express himself in language valid for all.
-Any philosopher, by the very fact which we learned from Thiraudet that he corrects words, retreats into an inner world into which not everybody can follow him.
+Any philosopher, by the very fact which we learned from Thibaudet that he corrects words. retreats into an inner world into which not everybody can follow him.
 And that among scientific prose, all pure narration looks backwards and tries to conjure up the past and to quote its speech and utterances as faithfully as possible needs hardly saying.

-Balancing now Prose and Poetry as units-and by prose I am speaking of prose in the sense of science and rationalization-weighing them in their functions in society, we feel that prose is less an expression of our wishes and desires, of our inner emotions than of our external observations.
+Balancing new prose and poetry as units-and by prose I am speaking of prose in the sense of science and rationalization-weighing them in their functions in society, we feel that prose is less an expression of our wishes and desires, of our inner emotions than of our external observations.
 Poetry is the guardian of the inner processes.
-But the fact remains that both prose and poetry, even taken together, are only in charge of two modes of our conscious life, of the elating Optative of cur inner self and the analytic Indicative of the external world.
-The two other wings of man's expansion into time, present and future, are occupied by two other types of speech, the past by ritual, the future by all the Imperatives mastering our life, beginning at the bottom with "keep right," and ending at the peak with "do right."
+But the fact remains that both prose and poetry, even taken together, are only in charge of two modes of our conscious life, of the elating optative of our inner self and the analytic indicative of the external world.

+The two other wings of man's expansion into time, present and future, are occupied by two other types of speech, the past by ritual, the future by all the imperatives mastering our life, beginning at the bottom with "keep right," and ending at the peak with "do right."
 At first sight, we may seem to compare uncomparable weights.
-Is the Imperative and the Participle really of equal importance as the bulk of Prose and Poetry?
-Here, the book-ish tradition of two thousand years is visited upon us.
-It is true, we do not meet the Imperative and the ritual in the class room, or the lecture hall or the laboratory or the library.
-For the Imperative this fact was elequently stated by Wilhelm Horn in his bock on Sprachleib und Sprachfunktion.
+Is the imperative and the participle really of equal importance as the bulk of prose and poetry?
+Here, the bookish tradition of two thousand years is visited upon us.
+It is true, we do not meet the imperative and the ritual in the class room, or the lecture hall or the laboratory or the library.
+For the imperative this fact was eloquently stated by Wilhelm Horn in his book on Sprachleib und Sprachfunktion (The Body of Language and the Function of Language).

-He says: "The great influence of the Imperative on all the other forms of the verb is not astounding when one observes our daily ways of speaking."
-"Man kann viele Seiten eines Buches lesen oder lange Vortraege hoeren ohne irgend einem Imperativ zu begegnen.
-Aber in der gesprochenen Sprache des taeglichen Lebens, in Rode und Gegenrede ist der Imperativ haeufig."
-And we know today that in Greek and Latin the second person of the Indicative was formed after the model of the Imperative.
-"Das," for example, sprung from "da" in Latin.
+He says: "The great influence of the imperative on all the other forms of the verb is not astounding when one observes our daily ways of speaking.
+It is possible to read many pages of a book, or to listen to long lectures, without coming across a single imperative.
+In the spoken language of everyday life, however, in the give and take of talking, the imperative occurs frequently."
+And we know today that in Greek and Latin the second person of the indicative was formed after the model of the imperative.
+"Das," (you give) for example, sprung from "da" (give) in Latin.